SCTX/mining_contribution/dynamic_model_source_files/README.md

 * Diff_Mining_TRAVEL_MINES_ALL_SA1.json
 * SA_working_demog.json

-Also included is the executable and dynamically linked library required to run the simulations and produce output:
+Also included is the Windows executable and dynamically linked library required to run the simulations and produce output:

 * Eradication_mines_exog_vaccine.exe
 * lib_custom_tb_reporter_tbmines.dll